 Let's say you had to go to school but had zero homework, and you didn't need to do any studying or test prep.
 This gives you about 40 hours every week outside of school.

-What do you think you could achieve in this time, over a full year, by pursuing your interests?
+What do you think you could achieve in this time, over a full year, by pursuing something you are really interested in?
 Think big.

 Here are a few examples: